asmov/bak8/docs/DESIGN.md

 - which remote servers should backups be sync'd to (via SSH),
 - and how many incremental and full backups to store before pruning.

-With this configuration, normal usage of the `bak8` command will perform any operations necessary when ran, based on schedule.
+With this configuration, normal usage of the `sourcetrait backup` command will perform any operations necessary when ran, based on schedule.
 After the user sets up their configuration, it's basically hands-off.